 In database terms, time-series datasets track changes to the overall system as INSERTs, not UPDATEs in place, to capture more information about what is happening.

 What is happening is that everyone wants to make better data-driven decisions faster, which means collecting data at the highest fidelity possible.
-Time-series is the highest fidelity of data one can capture, because it tells you exactly how things are changing over time.
-While traditional datasets give you static snapshots, time-series data provides the dynamic movie of what’s happening across your system: e.g., your software, your physical power plant, your game, your customers inside your application.
+Time series is the highest fidelity of data one can capture because it tells you exactly how things are changing over time.
+While traditional datasets give you static snapshots, time-series data provides the dynamic movie of what’s happening across your system: e.g., your software, your physical power plant, your game, and your customers inside your application.